ginobilinie/codeBook/README.md

 148. numDistinct.cpp: problem same as 147.
 But I use a two-dim dp method.  a). any s can have eact one match of "" (the end of s have a ""); b) use or not use the current match. dp[i][j+1] means we donot use s[i] to match t[j], then the result should be s[i-1] match t[j], dp[i][j] means we use s[i] to match t[j], the result should be same with s[i-1] match t[j-1]; c)we can only use the previous match, since we cannot use the current match, since we cannot use s[i] to match t[j], then we should use s[i-1] to match t[j], so it is dp[i][j+1].

-149. connectTree.cpp: Populating Next Right Pointers in Each Node.
+149. connectTree.cpp: Populating Next Right Pointers (a perfect BTree) in Each Node.
 I use q queue to do bfs.
 However, if we need constant extra space, then we need some other methods.

 150. connectTree_constantspace.cpp: same with 149.
 This time, we take advantage of the obserations: ob1. root->left->next = root->right; ob2. root->right->ext = root->next->left;

+151. connectNonPerfectBTree.cpp: Populating Next Right Pointers (may not a perfect BTree) in Each Node.
+I use q queue to do bfs.
+However, if we need constant extra space, then we need some other methods.

 # old
 for fun, forever